- Leader: President Abdul Hamid

 - Main Religion: Islam

-- For Christians who have left their communities because of pressure to reconvert, and for Open Doors workers providing assistance and relief to believers
+For Open Doors workers providing assistance and relief to persecuted believers.

 Christians in Bangladesh contend with the reality of persecution every day.
-Open Doors works together with local churches to supports persecuted believers through:
+Open Doors works together with local churches to support persecuted believers through:

 - Equipping and training Christian believers, with special emphasis on emerging leadership and believers from a Muslim background